 How it works

 There are two main parts to Topics.
-First, the API labels each website with a recognizable, high-level topic.
+First, the API labels each website from a set of recognizable, high-level topics.
 For example, the browser would match a sports website with the topic "Sports".
 Then, the browser collects a few of the most frequent topics associated with the websites you’ve visited.
 These topics are then shared (one new topic per week) with the sites you visit to help advertisers show you more relevant ads, without needing to know the specific sites you’ve visited.

 The browser will use a limited set of topics selected from a human-curated, publicly visible list.
 The updated list contains around 469 topics - we limit the taxonomy’s size to reduce the risk of fingerprinting.
 Additionally, Chrome aims to maintain a topics list that does not include sensitive categories (i.e. race, sexual orientation, religion, etc.).

 You will be able to see the topics and remove any you don’t like, or disable them completely in Chrome Settings.

 Frequently asked questions

 When sites use Topics, they will receive the topics that the site visitors might be interested in, without needing an individual’s specific browsing history, such as the exact websites they’ve visited, or their identity and behavior on other sites.
 However, if a site were to use third-party cookies to show you ads, they could monitor your specific browsing history and associate it to your personal identity.